-You might have spent a year on writing your methodology and a further six months undertaking your data collection, but your audience don’t need to know the exact details of your regression output or your coding technique.
+You might have spent a year on writing your methodology and a further six months undertaking your data collection, but your audience doesn’t need to know the exact details of your regression output or your coding technique.
 This also applies to specific terminology and theories.
-Chances are your audience are not familiar with these and you don’t have time to explain them all.
+Chances are your audience is not familiar with these and you just don’t have time to explain them all.

 - Learn from your colleagues